witnessmenow/spotify-api-arduino/README.md

 # arduino-spotify-api
-Arduino library for integrating with the Spotify Web-API (Does not play music)
+Arduino library for integrating with a subset of the [Spotify Web-API](https://developer.spotify.com/documentation/web-api/reference/) (Does not play music)

 **Work in progress library - expect changes!**